Advance Research Skills

 This assessment will allow you to practice delivering a powerpoint presentation but in the (relative) safety of a non-public setting.
 You will record a narration over your powerpoint slides and submit using the University's OneDrive.
 Thus you will also learn a transferable skill useful for recording instructional podcasts and youtube videos.

 Your mark will be reduced by one categorical grade (e.g. from A to A-) for every full minute you exceed the 10 minute time limit.

-Throughout the module you will develop a portfolio of SPSS computer statistical outputs.
-Your understanding of this portolfio will form the basis of this viva.
+Throughout the module you will collate a portfolio of SPSS computer statistical outputs.
+Your understanding of this portfolio will form the basis of this viva.
 In this viva voce examination, you can bring with you whatever you want, apart from your best friend!
+You will be expected to answer questions set by the examiner on all sections of your portfolio; the examiner will increase the difficulty of the questions if you answer the initial questions correctly.
+Your marks will be based on the verbal answers you give; the portfolio itself will not be assessed.
 Students tell us that this is a challenging and very rewarding experience.

 With consideration of relevant literature, critique the rigor of the method the provided study has adopted, and offer potential recommendations for further research that are born from the strengths and limitations provided.
 Ensure to critique the mixed method design.

 Teaching and Learning Strategy

 Part B: Computer classes

 Part A & C: Reading for each Part A flipped lecture (5 x 2 hours) = 10 hours; Reading for each Part C workshop (3 x 3 hours) = 9 hours; Preparing for each Part A flipped lecture (e.g., reading slides, papers, and completing Blackboard tasks, 5 x 2 hours/week) = 10 hours; Preparing and completing Part A assignment = 20.5 hours; Preparing and completing Part C assignment = 20.5 hours.